SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 XXX leftover bits...

+TR: Can you apply a property wrapper to a top-level variable?
+Testing this in a REPL and in swiftc yields strange errors, so it doesn't look like it's supported.

 To expose both a projected value and the wrapper itself, define a computed property on the projected value